omega8cc/boa/README.txt

 ### OTHER REQUIREMENTS

 * Wget must be installed.
-* The Git standard port 9418 must be open.
+* The outgoing TCP connections via ports: 25, 53, 80 and 443 must be open.
-* SMTP standard port 25 (or SMTP relay) must be open for outgoing connections.
 * Minimum 1 GB of RAM
 * Locales with UTF-8 support, otherwise en_US.UTF-8 (default) is forced.
 * Basic sysadmin skills and experience.